Gipetto/site/_posts/2005-09-12-mysql_class_updated.md

 The function is nothing extraordinary (it actually emulates using sprintf with a foreach loop) but it can save you some typing on long queries that use a lot of outside data.

 So, nothing huge, just trying to be correct.
-Download the updated [dbConnect script here](/files/scripts/dbConnect.class.zip) or [peruse the source code here](/files/scripts/dbConnect.class.phps).
+[Peruse the source code here](/script_src/dbConnect.class.php.html).